-All flying at the competition event itself will be conducted by the event Safety Pilots and the Flight Safety Officer, so the teams will not actually fly themselves at the competition.
-In terms of your own Pre-Demonstration event practice and testing, teams just need to comply with their local Aviation Authority regulations.
+All flying at the competition event itself will be conducted by the event Safety Pilots and the Flight Safety Officer.
+The team’s pilot will not fly your UAS at BMFA Buckminster.
+In terms of your own Pre-Demonstration event practice and testing, teams need to comply with their local Aviation Authority regulations.
 In the UK that is the Civil Aviation Authority and the UK Air Navigation Orders for safe and lawful flying.

 In summary UK teams must ensure the following: